Denise J. Gregory

 - Ph.D., Georgia Institute of Technology

 Dr. Gregory joined the faculty at Samford in 2004.
 Prior to coming to Samford, she held a post-doctoral research position with the United States Department of Agriculture (Catfish Genetics Research Unit) and was a faculty member at Tuskegee University.

-Currently Dr. Gregory is working on a project with Dr. Lisa Nagy.
-Their research focuses on bioremediation of pharmaceutical drugs found in wastewater.
+Dr. Gregory research focuses on bioremediation of pharmaceutical drugs found in wastewater.
 Large amounts of pharmaceuticals make their way into the waste stream due to ingested or unused medications.
 These drugs often have serious effects on river ecosystems.
-Some of the major pharmaceutical contaminants of wastewater and biosolids include carbamazapine, diphenhydramine, ethinylestradiol and fluoxetine.
-Because of the similar functional groups present in lignin, lignolytic fungi maybe useful in degradation of these compounds.
+Lignolytic fungi are useful in degradation of these compounds.

-During her spare time Dr. Gregory enjoys spending time with her family; her husband, Shawn, her 5 year old daughter, Shawnise and her 19 year old step-son, Shawn.
+During her spare time Dr. Gregory enjoys spending time with her family; her husband, Shawn, her daughter, Shawnise and her adult step-son, Shawn.

 Howard College of Arts and Sciences

 800 Lakeshore Drive

 Birmingham, AL 35229